KrishanSurela/SQL/README.md

 TRUNCATE TABLE user;
 ```

-### Candidate Key:
+### Candidate Key->

 #### The minimal set of attributes that can uniquely identify a tuple is known as a candidate key.
 For example, STUD_NO in the STUDENT relation is a candidate key.
 It is a minimal super key.
-Here’s an example:
+Here’s an example->

 ```sql
 CREATE TABLE STUDENT (